 BUT THE WORST THING ABOUT TRAVELING IN YOUR TWENTIES IS THAT YOU WON’T BE ABLE TO STOP.

 You’ll spend your entire life traveling.
 You won’t be able to shake the travel bug.
 Whenever the possibility to visit another country arises, you’ll take it.
-You’ll spend less time at the bar or choose a home cooked meal over a restaurant so you can add a little more to your travel fund.
-You’ll find other ways to skimp and scrounge because you have no choice but to see as much as the world as possible.
+You’ll spend less time at the bar or choose a home-cooked meal over a restaurant so you can add a little more to your travel fund.
+You’ll find other ways to skimp and scrounge because you have no choice but to see as much of the world as possible.

 It’s a crazy ride.
 Good luck 🙂